 I’m a little late to the gluten free chocolate brownie party.
-But I now realise why that is – I hadn’t tasted a really good one and had been basing my uneducated opinion on shop bought versions.
+But I now realise why that is.
+I hadn’t tasted a really good one.
+Instead, I had been basing my uneducated opinion on shop bought versions.
 Which unfortunately, don’t do homemade, gluten free squidgy chocolate brownies any justice whatsoever.

 My introduction to a great gluten free brownie happened whilst working at Off The Wheaten Track.
-And it was that SO GOOD, I whipped up a batch at home the very next day!
+It was that SO good, that I was inspired to whip up a batch at home the very next day!

 When it came to picking out a recipe, Orlando Murrin’s ‘best ever chocolate brownie recipe’ on the BBC good food website grabbed me.
 As the ingredient list looked simple and the only thing that needed changing to make it gluten free, was the flour.
 And also, the recipe had loads of great (and extremely worthy!!) reviews.

 BBC good food and also BBC food website have so many great recipes!
 And, whilst both sites have a dedicated gluten free section, many of their standard recipes (like the chocolate brownies) can also be easily adapted to suit most dietary needs.
 Yay!!

 I’ve made these brownies a few times now and have tried the recipe with both Bournville and Lindt Excellence 70% cocoa chocolate.
 Both bars of chocolate are gluten free and have no ‘may contain’ warnings (in the UK).
 My preference of chocolate for this recipe, does slightly lean towards Lindt, as I felt it gave the brownies a deeper chocolate intensity – you know the sort that gets your taste buds dancing!

 Oh yes, and whilst I’ve listed the roughly chopped milk and white chocolate pieces within the ingredients below, I didn’t actually add them when I made the brownies.
 However, I thought it would be good to jot them down, as they were in the original recipe and you may fancy the extra chocolate.
 Other things like *nuts and cherries would work well too.